PhiloTFarnsworth/BitSprite/README.md

 This is usually a problem with passing bad color values to any of the color flags.
 Please ensure it is a valid Hex Code and begins with #.

 #### When I produce a new sprite sheet, it's the wrong shape/completely transparent!
-This problem usually indicates that either you are not using the correct colors in the template file.
+This problem usually indicates that you are not using the correct colors in the template file.
 Ensure that they are as indicated in the pixel legend at the beginning of the readme.

 ### Further Reading
 http://web.archive.org/web/20080228054405/http://www.davebollinger.com/works/pixelrobots/

--This project is inspired by this blog post, which I think is a very interesting dive into generated art and some nifty things you can do with it.
+This project is inspired by this blog post, which I think is a very interesting dive into generated art and some nifty things you can do with it.

 ### Todos
 Beyond further futzing with colors and how to define them, I think I've cleared the low hanging fruit.
 That being said, please feel free to add issues or pull requests,I would love to get input on how to make even more interesting generative art or less cluttered Go code.